rubenschagas/rodaroda/README.md

 ## LICENSE

-This project is release with a public license.
+This project is released with a generic public license.

 ## REFERENCES